 What is a Debt Settlement Program?

-Many people get so stressed and burdened by collection calls, and constantly struggling to make ends meet, that they often ignore the debt because there seems to be no other option.
+Many people get so stressed and burdened by debt collection calls, and constantly struggling to make ends meet, that they often ignore the debt because there seems to be no other option.
 However, there are debt relief options.
-Debt Settlement programs have helped many not only get out of their current debt but also to learn how to manage their money more effectively to stay debt-free.
+Debt Settlement programs have helped many get out of their current debt and learn how to manage their money more effectively to stay debt-free.

 These life situations lead to financial strain:

 - Lack of income while opening a small business or transitioning to self-employment

 How Can A Debt Settlement Program Help You?